alsino/bob-ross-images/README.md

 This is a simple webscraper using node.js and the [request module](https://github.com/request/request#readme) to retrieve beautiful and happy paintings from Bob Ross from [this website](https://www.twoinchbrush.com/).

+The [chalk module](https://github.com/chalk/chalk#readme) is used for syntax highlighting in the terminal.

+# Warning
+All images by Bob Ross are copyright protected.
+This script is functional but should not be used without prior authorization by the image owners.
+Please consult their [terms of service](https://www.twoinchbrush.com/terms-of-service) before using this tool.

 # Usage

 1. Download or clone this repo with `git clone https://github.com/alsino/bob-ross-images.git`